fireheartjerry/Starbound-Empires/README.md

 ### Prerequisites

 This project uses the HSA.Console library, originally designed for the Ready to Program with Java IDE.
 However, it is recommended to use a modern IDE for better support and user experience.
-The HSA folder is included.
+The HSA folder is included as a zip file.

 ### Recommended Setup